 Build your pitch materials early.
 A pitch deck is required at every stage.
 Study real examples and build yours using the slide-by-slide template.
 Then build your investor list.
 Research firms that invest at your stage, in your industry, at your check size.
 Cold emails to the wrong investor waste everyone's time.

 Practice the pitch.
-You will pitch dozens of times.
+You'll pitch dozens of times.
 The first few will be rough.
 Practice with advisors, other founders, and mentors before you pitch the investors you care most about.
 And set a timeline.
 According to DocSend's Seed Fundraising Report, seed founders in 2023 contacted more investors and held more meetings than in prior years, with the average raise stretching across multiple months.7 Plan for several months of active process, set a target close date, and work backward.
 Running a process with multiple investors in parallel creates competitive pressure.

 Match Your Stage to the Right Capital